LD; LDH; Lactic (lactate) dehydrogenase isoenzymes

 LDH levels that are higher than normal may suggest:

-- Intestinal ischemia (blood deficiency) and infarction (tissue death)
+- Intestinal ischemia (blood deficiency) or infarction (tissue death)

 - Liver disease such as